Esteban Navarro (footballer)

-Esteban José Navarro Navarro (born 22 March 1976) is a Spanish retired footballer who played as a central midfielder, and is a current manager.
+Esteban José Navarro Navarro (born 22 March 1976) is a retired Spanish footballer who played as a central midfielder, and is a current manager.

-Most of his 17-year professional career was spent at Almería, where amassed Segunda División totals of 82 games and two goals (adding 71/1 in Segunda División B).
+Most of his 17-year professional career was spent at Almería, where he amassed Segunda División totals of 82 games and two goals (adding 71/1 in Segunda División B).

 Playing career

 Esteban was born in Almería, Andalusia.
-After beginning playing as a senior for CD Roquetas, he moved to hometown's UD Almería, being a regular starter as the team climbed up from the fourth to the second division.
+After beginning to play as a senior for CD Roquetas, he moved to his hometown's UD Almería, where he became a regular starter as the team climbed up from the fourth to the second division.

 Esteban played his first match as a professional on 31 August 2002, starting in a 1–2 home loss against UD Salamanca.
 He only scored his first goal in the second level on 27 September 2003, netting a last-minute equalizer in a 2–2 home draw to Recreativo de Huelva.

 On 12 January 2006, after struggling with injuries during the season, Esteban moved to Córdoba CF from division three.
 After being an ever-present figure during his spell, he moved back to first club Roquetas and retired in 2010, aged 34.